k-jingyang/spire-playground/README.md

     - Because each workload can schedule on each node, do we have to create 1 entry per workload per node?!
     - See the **Mapping Workloads to Multiple Nodes** section under https://spiffe.io/docs/latest/deploying/registering

+### Questions
+1. Service mesh vs DIY SPIRE, which is better?
+2. Security SIEM use cases and how to enable them

 ### Next steps
 1. How to use envoy sidecar to handle SPIFEE communication instead
 2. How to authorise